 Apple says that the following items contain trace amounts of acrylates and methacrylates from adhesives:

 Some people may be sensitive to acrylates and methacrylates.
 Others may develop sensitivities over time.

 Apple designs its Apple Watch and bands with parts containing acrylates and methacrylates.
 However, Apple assures that these substances will not be in direct contact with your skin.
 Another potential cause of discomfort is wearing your Apple Watch too tight or loose.

 You see, an overly tight band can cause skin irritation.
 Moreover, a strap that is too loose can cause rubbing.
 As such, if you experience redness, swelling, itchiness, or any other irritation, you should consult your physician before wearing your Apple Watch on your wrist.

 Make sure to refrain from scratching or itching any Watch Rash-affected areas.
-That is because they can cause added stress to the rash and increase the chances of infection.
-You might want to use creams like hydrocortisone.
+That is because they can cause added stress to the Rash and increase the chances of infection.
+Consider using creams like hydrocortisone.
 It can help reduce itching and irritation.

-Does your Watch Rash continue to worsen after trying some of the mentioned solutions?
+Does your Watch Rash worsen after trying some of the mentioned solutions?
 It is time that you seek a dermatologist.
-They can help minimize the damage and provide the best option to solve your Watch Rash problems.
-Dermatologists will assist you in identifying whether the rash is from an allergy or irritant.
+They can help minimize the damage and provide the best solution to your Watch Rash problems.
+Dermatologists will assist you in identifying whether the Rash is from an allergy or irritant.
 Moreover, they can help you decide on the best treatment for your specific case.
 In addition to that, these experts can prescribe antibiotics and steroids if a case becomes severe.